ray-x/navigator.lua/README.md

 ## Errors and Bug Reporting

-- Please double check your setup and check if minium setup works or not
+- Please double check your setup and check if minimum setup works or not
-- It should works for 0.6.1, neovim 0.8.x prefered.
+- It should works for 0.6.1, neovim 0.8.x preferred.
 - Check console output
 - Check `LspInfo` and treesitter status with `checkhealth`
 - Turn on log and attach the log to your issue if possible you can remove any personal/company info in the log
-- Submit Issue with minium vimrc.
-Please check playground/init.lua as a vimrc template. !!!Please DONOT use a packer vimrc.
+- Submit Issue with minium init.lua.
+Please check playground/init.lua as a vimrc template.
-  That installs everything to default folder!!!
-Also check this repo [navigator bug report](https://github.com/fky2015/navigator.nvim-bug-report)
+  Also check this repo [navigator bug report](https://github.com/fky2015/navigator.nvim-bug-report) on how to report bug with minimum setup.